desec-io/desec-stack/docs/auth/tokens.rst

 The server will reply with ``204 No Content``, even if the token was not found.

-If you do not have the token UUID, but you do have the token value itself, you can use the :ref:`log-out` endpoint to delete it.
+If you do not have the token ID, but you do have the token secret, you can use the :ref:`log-out` endpoint to delete it.